tlball/appointment_scheduler/README.md

 ```

 #### Create the databases
-Last create the development and test databases in SQLite
+Last create the development and test databases in SQLite and populate with seed data
 ```
-rails db:setup
+bundle exec rails db:setup
+bundle exec rails db:seed
 ```

 #### Running tests